japa/japa.dev/content/docs/underlying-test-class.md

 ## pin

 Pin the test.
-When one or more tests are pinned, we will execute only those tests and skip all others.
+When one or more tests are pinned, Japa will execute only the pinned tests and skips all others.
 [Learn more about pinned tests](./filtering-tests.md#pinning-tests).

 ```ts
 test('add two numbers', () => {